hucknz/cumulusmx/README.md

 ## Overview
 Cumulus MX is a cross platform version of the Cumulus weather station software.
 [Learn more](https://www.cumuluswiki.org/a/Main_Page) at the Cumulus wiki.

-## Important changes for v4 ##

-**The `cumulusmx:latest` tag is now running CumulusMX v4 as of 9 July 2024.**

-`cumulusmx:v3` will remain available for version 3 builds.
-These will be updated regularly to avoid the containers going stale or security flaws being left open.

-### Data migration ###

-v4 has a completely new data structure, therefore your files will need to be migrated. **The v4 release migrates from the v3 to the v4 data structure by default.** You can disable the migration by adding an environment variable `MIGRATE=false` to your docker-compose or `-e MIGRATE=false` for docker run.
-If you use Custom Daily log files you will need to pass a list of these through an environment variable too.
-See migration detail below for more information.

-**Please ensure you back up your data files before updating to v4.
-I can not guarantee the migration will work correctly for you.**

-You can see the migration logic [below](#migration).
-There is more detail regarding the CumulusMX version changes available [here](https://cumulus.hosiene.co.uk/viewtopic.php?t=22051).

 ## Usage
 1. Ensure Docker is installed and configured on the host machine (I recommend using DockSTARTer if you want an easy way to get started with Docker)
 2. Clone the [docker-compose.yml](https://github.com/hucknz/cumulusmx/blob/main/docker-compose.yml) and [.env](https://github.com/hucknz/cumulusmx/blob/main/.env) files to your local machine